twineworks/tweakflow/site/content/modules/std.md

 `(a, b) -> long`

-Compares long or double numbers a and b according to their numeric order.
+Compares numbers a and b according to their numeric order.

 Returns -1 if a < b.\
 Returns 1 if a > b.\